Skip to main content

 Healthcare providers who wish to prescribe Mifeprex must be specially certified.
 To become specially certified to prescribe Mifeprex, healthcare providers must:

-• Complete and sign the Prescriber Agreement and Account Setup Form (PDF)
+• Complete and sign the Prescriber Agreement Form (PDF)

 Your account information will be kept strictly confidential.
 If you oversee more than one office facility, you will need to list each facility on your order form prior to shipping the first order.
-If you have any questions regarding account setup or ordering Mifeprex, please call 1-877-432-7596.
+If you have any questions regarding account setup or ordering Mifeprex, please email info@earlyoptionpill.com.

 The distributor will call to finalize your account setup and take your first order.
 This is a one-time only process; subsequent orders may be phoned in.
 Once your account has been established, you will usually receive your order within 24 hours.
-You may request to return product you purchased from the distributor if the product is >30 days of its expiration date and the product is either in its original package or a blistered tablet is found to be chipped, broken or missing.
+You may request to return product you purchased from the distributor if at least 180 days of expiry remain on the product when the request is made to the distributor, and; the distributor confirms that the serial numbers on the returned product align with the serial numbers of product sold to that customer; and the product is in the original pristine carton(s) or intermediate packer(s) or the blistered tablet is found to be chipped, broken or missing.

 Qualifications and Guidelines for Mifeprex Providers

-Mifeprex must be provided by or under the supervision of a healthcare provider who prescribes and meets the following qualifications:
+Mifeprex must be provided by or under the supervision of a certified prescriber who meets the following qualifications:

 • Ability to assess the duration of pregnancy accurately.